ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 1. You might experience a slight delay on the console while the instance status changes from **Ready to Use** to **Modifying**.
 Allow the operation to fully complete before you make more changes to the instance.
 2. You are notified by email that your request to add ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. If you do not see the new ESXi servers added to the list in the cluster, check the email or console notifications to find more details about the failure.
-4. You must use the Zerto Virtual Manager (ZVM) console and the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM) in the following circumstances:
+4. You must use the Zerto Virtual Manager (ZVM) console and the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine in the following circumstances:
    * If you add ESXi servers to a default cluster while the servers are in maintenance mode and Zerto for {{site.data.keyword.cloud_notm}} is installed.
    * If you add Zerto for {{site.data.keyword.cloud_notm}} to a vCenter Server instance that has an ESXi server that is in maintenance mode.

-If you are adding ESXi servers during maintenance mode, virtual machines are not migrated to the new servers until you remove maintenance mode.
+If you are adding ESXi servers during maintenance mode, VMs are not migrated to the new servers until you remove maintenance mode.
 {:important}

 ## Removing ESXi servers from vCenter Server instances